Emergency Food and Shelter Program

 Please visit the EFSP website for more information about this program

-The EFSP Local Board for Virginia Planning District 16 is soliciting project applications for Phase 37 and Phase CARES EFSP funding.
+The EFSP Local Board for Virginia Planning District 16 is soliciting project applications for Phase 40 EFSP funding.
 EFSP funding is Federal funding awarded through the Department of Homeland Security.
 All relevant documents are available below.

 Backup Documentation Templates: